Providing Divorce Mediation Services Throughout California

 Court programs are typically free/low-cost, but they can be time-restricted, limiting the ability to pursue creative solutions.
 Additionally, they often do not assist participants with documents.

 In private mediation, couples more often choose their own times, pursue what they want to negotiate, and receive assistance with paperwork.
 Most couples seeking fair and valid outcomes find that the cost of private mediation is fair and worthwhile.
+Learn more about court-ordered vs private mediation

-5. Mediation Format: In-Person vs. Online
+5. Mediation format: In-person vs. online

 Online mediations are convenient, cost-effective, and reduce administrative fees.
 But in-person might be preferred if conflicts are high and need the value of in-person mediation.
-The latter takes more time than the former.
-However, it’s up to you, and your finances, to determine what you need.

-6. Spouses' Preparation
+6. Spouses' preparation

-If you come to mediation with financial records, lists of assets, and proposals for parenting, you may reduce the number of sessions required to 2-3 and save over $1000
+If you come to mediation with financial records, lists of assets, and proposals for parenting, you may reduce the number of sessions required to 2-3 and save over $1000.

 Many couples will pay for extra hours for basic organization of information out of the fear of how to volunteer information, which costs a lot as well.
 Preparation is worth it.